 Step 4.
 Approval and completion

-Once everything is agreed you'll receive written approval from us to go ahead with your exchange.
+Once everything’s agreed, you'll receive written approval from us to go ahead with your exchange.
 You can then arrange a moving date with us and your exchange partner.

-Finally, all parties will need to sign a legal document known as a Deed of Assignment.
-Once this is complete you can move.
+All parties will then sign a legal document known as a Deed of Assignment and then you can move.